 Gov. Cooper: Trump’s coronavirus strategy ‘nonexistent’

 “I like the fact that he did provide some help for hurricane recovery in North Carolina.
 I do like the push for a vaccine.
-But most of the federal strategy that we’ve had during this pandemic has been nonexistent,” the Democrat said while discussing topics ranging from pandemic executive orders to his gubernatorial opponent.
+But most of the federal strategy that we’ve had during this pandemic has been nonexistent,” Cooper said during a wide-ranging interview with The Associated Press.

-Running for reelection this year in a purple state, Cooper has largely refrained thus far from direct attacks on Trump.
+Cooper has largely refrained thus far from direct attacks on Trump as he manages the politically divided state’s pandemic response heading into the November election.
+Cooper faces the state’s Republican lieutenant governor, who has been endorsed by the president.

 “I don’t mind talking about President Trump,” Cooper said.
 “I oppose him when I disagree with him.
 I will support his actions when they help North Carolina.
 I always put North Carolina first.”